Npuertol2/odin-project/js-foundations/fundamentals-part-1/README.md

 - Case matters (apple != APPLE)
 - Non-Latin letters are allowed, but not recommended
 - reserved names (let, class, return, function, etc.). list [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#keywords)
+- make sure to declare variable first, then assign value

+## Constants
+- constant / unchanged / immutable variable use `const` isntead of `let` `const myBirthday = '18.04.1982';`

+### Uppercase constants
+- common practice to use constants as aliases for **difficult-to-remember** values known prior to execution

+- such constants are made using capital letters and underscores
+- examples include constants for colors and their hexadecimal values